All major browsers have a built-in password manager. So we should use them, right?

 Concern about instantaneous bulk egress of credentials has led the authors of security configuration guidance to recommend disabling browser password managers.
 For instance, the Edge Security Baseline and the Chrome STIG both suggest preventing users from using the password manager.
 (I personally think this is a poor tradeoff that increases the higher risk of individual users getting phished, but I don’t write the configuration guidance.)

 Some tech elites advocate for using a 3rd-party password manager, and some users really like them.
 Most 3rd-party password managers are designed with broader feature sets to satisfy alternative threat models (including using master passwords to help protect against limited local attackers).
 Many also include additional conveniences like automatic generation of strong passwords and roaming of passwords to mobile platforms and apps.
 On the other hand, many external password manager applications are themselves a source of security vulnerabilities, and these products often end up growing extremely complicated due to the “Checkbox Wars” endemic to the security products industry.
+Hacking expert Tavis Ormandy recommends using the Password Manager built into your browser, and he explains why, in depth.

 Passwords are a poor security mechanism, and should be phased out wherever possible.